 460 volts can also be referred to as 440V or 480V

-5…..Mounting style, usually the motor is fastened to a curricular grate that bolt to.
+Usually, the motor is fastened to a curricular grate that it is bolted to.

-7…..What direction the motor turns CCW or CW (counter clockwise or clock wise.)
-Most universal style motors have an option to reverse the direction of rotation.
+Most universal-style motors have an option to reverse the direction of rotation.

-8…..
-Number of speeds.
 Motors will often have multiple speeds.
-Different speeds may be necessary to adjust airflow for the specific installation, or for different operating modes.
+It may be necessary to adjust airflow for the specific installation or for different operating modes.

 A new Fan Capacitor should always be installed with a new motor.
-A capacitor can be bought at a HVAC supply company there a usually at least a few even in a small town, also online eBay is a good place to look.
+A capacitor can be bought at an HVAC supply company or online with Amazon or eBay.

-Here is two common capacitors, the one on the left is a Dual Run Round Capacitor while the one on the right is Run Oval capacitor.
+Here are two common capacitors, the one on the left is a Dual Run Round Capacitor, while the one on the right is a Run Oval capacitor.

-The Dual Run Capacitor is nothing more than two capacitors in the same housing; while the Run oval is a single capacitor and a HVAC system will usually have two.
+The Dual Run Capacitor is nothing more than two capacitors in the same housing, while the Run oval is a single capacitor, and an HVAC system will usually have two.

 To order a replacement for this capacitor it would be 55+5 MFD (uf) and 440 volts AC Dual Run Capacitor.

-Testing a HVAC capacitor is done with a HVAC multi meter, the multi meter must be cable of reading the range that a HVAC capacitor can have.
+Testing an HVAC capacitor is done with an HVAC multi meter, the multi meter must be cable of reading the range that an HVAC capacitor can have.
 Many small electronic meters do not have this range.
 Here I am using the Fieldpeice HS36 multi meter with an Amp clamp

 This test is being done on a Dual Run Capacitor 55+5 MFD (uf).
 The multi meter is on Farads and the leads are on C and FAN (positive and negative do not matter).
 The lower number is for the fan motor which is rated at 5 MFD (uf), and it reads 5.3 MFD (uf) so it is good.
 The leads C to Herm can be read also which would be for the compressor.